+Vision

-Vision: The Foundation envisions a world where every person has access to the right financial advice and the skills and tools to manage their finances so they can achieve and maintain their financial stability, security, and freedom throughout their lives, while advancing their personal philanthropy.
-We see this happening by significantly improving both the public's financial awareness and their financial literacy, while developing & assembling educational content to assist financial service and nonprofit professionals in providing high-quality, cost-effective services to the general public.
+We envision a world where every person is well educated and has personal finance knowledge, access to the right financial advice, and the skills and tools to manage their finances so they can achieve and maintain their financial stability, security, and freedom throughout their lives, while advancing their own personal philanthropy.
+We see this happening by significantly improving financial awareness and financial literacy for The People - the general public, while developing & assembling educational content to assist financial service and nonprofit professionals in providing high-quality, cost-effective services to the general public.

-Core Values:
+Core Values

-- 1. Public Service Serve as a nonpolitical "financial awareness advocate" to the general public providing them with the essentials principles of smart personal financial management so they can make better every day financial decisions throughout their lives. - 2.
-Knowledge Encourage and support financial education to improve financial awareness and financial literacy. - 3.
-Collaboration Recognize, promote, and unite organizations that are championing improving financial awareness and financial literacy with other organizations, nonprofits, educational institutions, municipalities, and employers, and individuals. - 4.
-Diversity Promote cultural diversity within the financial services professions to better serve a diversified public. - 5.
-Ethics Encourage ethical behavior within financial service professions, nonprofits, and the business world.
+- Public Service Serve as a nonpolitical "financial awareness advocate" to the general public providing them with the essential principles of smart personal financial management - the foundation of personal finance knowledge - so they can make better every day financial decisions throughout their lives - Knowledge Encourage and support financial education to improve financial awareness and financial literacy. - Collaboration Recognize, promote, and unite organizations that are championing improving financial awareness and financial literacy with other organizations, nonprofits, educational institutions, municipalities, employers, and individuals. - Diversity Promote cultural diversity within the financial services and nonprofit professions to better serve a diverse public. - Ethics Encourage ethical behavior within financial service professions, nonprofits, and the business world.